-Joe Anderson misses out to Dan Carden as Liverpool Walton candidate - BBC News
+Mayor's anger at election rejection

 Steve Rotheram, the constituency's MP since 2010, said he was standing down from Westminster after being elected mayor of the Liverpool City Region last week.

-Mr Carden, who joined the Labour Party while at school, was selected by Labour's National Executive Committee.
+Mr Carden, who joined the Labour Party while at school, was selected by Labour's National Executive Committee and said the nomination was the "proudest moment of my life".

-He is an aide to Len McCluskey, general secretary of the UK's largest union, Unite.
+The prospective parliamentary candidate is an aide to Len McCluskey, general secretary of the UK's largest union, Unite.

+Mr Carden said: "I'm not unfamiliar with Liverpool.
+I was born and raised here, lived here for 20 years and live between the city and London, my family live here and I'm a proud Liverpudlian."

-He was born in Liverpool, but critics argue he is inexperienced in the city's politics compared to the other candidates.
+Critics argue he is inexperienced in the city's politics compared to the other candidates.

-Mr Anderson, who was on the final short list along with Mr Carden said: "I put myself forward for the selection in Liverpool Walton on my track record of running a successful Labour council in a major city and my desire to use those skills for Walton, for Liverpool and a new Labour government.
+Mr Anderson, who was on the final short list along with Mr Carden, said: "I put myself forward for the selection in Liverpool Walton on my track record of running a successful Labour council in a major city and my desire to use those skills for Walton, for Liverpool and a new Labour government.

 "Apparently it wasn't good enough for the panel."